nonsalant/contract/readme.md

 Alternatively, you can generate a Contract Script [online](http://vileworks.com/contract/generator.php) with custom HTML for the contract copy, a signature for the first party, and filename like `contract-1447311912.php`.

+Send your Client a link to the contract, hosted under your own domain.

 --

 [MIT License](http://www.opensource.org/licenses/mit-license.php)